 A complete UK mobile phone guide, including how to get a UK SIM card, UK mobile phone number, UK prepaid SIM card, or unlock a phone in the UK.

-The UK also has many WiFi points and a widespread 4G mobile coverage with at least 92 per cent of the country able to access the service so you won’t ever be away from internet access whether you’re living in the UK
+The UK also has many WiFi points and widespread 4G mobile coverage; at least 92% of the country can access 4G.

 Sim Options is Europe’s #1 marketplace for international Prepaid SIM Cards for travellers all over the world.
 Benefit from the lowest rates for internet data, calls and SMS during your next trip abroad.
 They offer SIM Cards in all formats: normal, micro and nano sizes, as well as mobile phones and travel accessories so you can stay connected throughout your trip.

 Switching to a UK mobile phone service provider is simple.
-All you have to do is visit any of the mobile phone shops (listed below) in the high street or shopping centre and purchase a UK SIM card
+All you have to do is visit any of the mobile phone shops in the high street or shopping centre and purchase a UK SIM card.

 You can either opt for a contract or a Pay-As-You-Go.
 We will look at the pros and cons of both options in this guide.
-If you are only visiting short-term – ask your mobile phone provider what their charges are for you to use a sister service in the UK.
+If you’re only visiting short-term – ask your mobile phone provider what their charges are for you to use a sister service in the UK.

-If you are not likely to be using your mobile phone a lot while in the UK, it might be more cost-effective to buy a UK prepaid SIM card from a mobile phone shop, where you can purchase ‘top-up’ vouchers whenever you need more credit.
-Otherwise shop around for the best deals on mobile phone contracts
+If you’re not likely to be using your mobile phone a lot while in the UK, it might be more cost-effective to buy a UK prepaid SIM card from a mobile phone shop, where you can purchase ‘top-up’ vouchers whenever you need more credit.
+Otherwise shop around for the best deals on mobile phone contracts.

 Some UK mobile companies include:

 You can load GBP 10 or GBP 20 vouchers on to your UK SIM.
 Nano SIMs are also available.